madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 The test data set was obtained from the following source [Link](https://github.com/alex-lechner/Traffic-Light-Classification).
 The final data set used for testing can be accessed at [Link](https://drive.google.com/open?id=1cg_Owcn-nXXpufHn2g6D7ElVE65ZWqag)

+Ideal Data Set

+Ideally, simulator data set should have been collected by running the car in autonomous mode and taking advantage of traffic light state and looping the car around the test track.
+ROS code has been already implemented to loop the car around the test track.
+Capture traffic light images only when the waypoint difference between the car current location and the traffic-light stop line is between 100 and 0.
+Save images with file name consisting of traffic-light id, waypoint difference, traffic-ligth state.
+ROS code has already been implemented to perform saving images with file name as described previously.
+Data collected in such a mmaner might be dominated by "Red" and "Green" light states.
+To overcome this let the car traverse couple of laps and save images only when light state is "Yellow".
+To further minimze the bias between "Red", "Green", and "Yellow" a wrapper-code can be written such that it picks images from the collected data set as follows: for each traffic light id create buckets such that each bucket represents waypoint difference in increments of 5.
+Therefore for 100 waypoint difference, there should be about 20 buckets.
+For each bucket, from the saved images data set,select only 3 images representing "Red", "Green", and "Yellow" light states.
+This will result in about 480 images for a total of 8 traffic lights on the test track.
+The previously described procedure should result in consistent test data without any bias.

+However, by the time all necessary code has been implemented, the remainder of the project has been completed and had to forgo the above described procedure.

 #
 Training